cambiegroup/flowchem/docs/user-guides/explanation/learning.md

 2. connects to the lab devices described and
 3. offers access to them via a RESTful API.

-`flowchem-autodiscover` is a tool that helps preparing the configuration files.
+`flowchem-autodiscover` is a tool that helps to prepare the configuration files.

 ## flowchem command
 The `flowchem` command must be called with one parameter: the path to the device configuration file.
 Running